 Choice of major:

-Students with interests in writing may choose a minor in Creative Writing or Professional Writing; some choose both.
+Revised minors have also been developed to support the revised majors.
+Students with interests in writing may choose a minor in Literary and Cultural Studies, Professional Writing, Creative Writing or English Studies; some choose both.

 The English Department has close ties with several interdisciplinary minors, including Africana Studies, Asian Studies, Film Studies, Latin American Studies, Medieval Studies, and Women’s Studies.
 Our faculty often teach classes in these minors, and many English majors participate in these programs.
 Other common minors for English majors include Pre-Law, a foreign language, or Theatre.